RoryQo/Mice-Types-Tumorgenesis-Propensity/README.md

 For Type B mice, the Poisson model does not provide a good fit.
 The observed tumor count statistics deviate significantly from the model's predictions.
 This discrepancy suggests that Type B mice require a more complex model or a different distribution to accurately represent their tumor count data.

 <img src="https://raw.githubusercontent.com/RoryQo/R-Rat-Lab/main/Figures/Graph2.jpg" alt="Graph Image" width="450" />

+## Results

+The results from our analysis provide compelling evidence of a significant difference between Type A and Type B mice in terms of their tumorigenesis rates.

+- **Type B Mice** exhibit a higher affinity for tumorigenesis when compared to Type A mice.
+This was confirmed through extensive Monte Carlo simulations, where Type B mice were shown to have higher predicted tumor counts in 70% of the simulations.

+- **Poisson Model Fit**: The Poisson model, which is effective for Type A mice, underpredicts the standardized tumor counts for Type B mice.
+This discrepancy suggests that the Poisson model is not suitable for Type B, leading to the use of the model as a **lower boundary** for the tumorigenesis propensity of Type B mice.
+Even when treating the Poisson model as a conservative estimate, the simulations show a **stronger propensity for tumorigenesis in Type B mice** compared to Type A.

+- **Implication**: This result underscores that Type B mice have a **significantly higher propensity** for developing tumors, a distinction that becomes clearer as we treat the Poisson model as a lower bound for their tumor rates.